ConduitNetwork/docs/infrastructure/clouds/clouds.rst

 Policies
   Manages Policies enforced on the Cloud.
 :guilabel:`+ Container Host`
   Provisions a Docker host into the Cloud, or adds an existing Docker Host (manual) to the Cloud.
-KVM hosts are also available for |morpheus| and Bare Metal cloud types.
+KVM hosts are also available for |conduit| and Bare Metal cloud types.
 :guilabel:`+ Hypervisor`
   Add an existing Hypervisor to the Cloud.
 Not available for all Cloud types.